KilianKegel/edk2-vUDK2018/README.md

 ## HowTo/build
 1. run LAUNCH2019.BAT from the project root
-2. enter "BUILD -t VS2019" to build the EDK2
+2. enter "bldREL.bat" or "bldDBG.bat" to build the EDK2
 3. enter "rd /s /q build" to clean previous build
 4. enter "DBG" to start the UEFI BIOS EMULATION